-The 16 credit points include 4 core units (these are compulsory), 2 research thesis units (comprising 4 credit points each) and 4 units from a major study.
-You will be required to complete at least one major study as part of this course.
+The 16 credit points include 3 core units (these are compulsory), 2 research thesis units (comprising 4 credit points each), 4 units from a specialisation area and 1 elective unit.
+You will be required to complete at least one specialisation as part of this course.

 Year 1 - Trimester 1

 Plus one course-grouped elective

 Year 1 - Trimester 2

 Year 2 - Trimester 1

 Refer to the details of each specialisation for availability.